Integrative Therapy

 When the nervous system receives consistent, non-invasive signals of safety, it can begin to reduce protective responses such as tension, vigilance, or shutdown.
 This shift is not directed consciously, but happens through the body’s own regulatory processes.

 Bowen-informed work uses minimal input followed by pauses, allowing the nervous system time to respond and reorganise.
-This is why the work can feel subtle, yet lead to noticeable changes over time.
+When working on the therapeutic couch, there is often more space for the body to settle more fully and for these responses to unfold over a longer period.

 As the nervous system settles, this often influences how thoughts are processed, how emotions are experienced, and how the body responds more generally.